hapijs/hapi/docs/Reference.md

           above.
 Note that allowing other mime types not listed will not enable them to be parsed, and that if parsing mode is `'parse'`, the request will result in an error response.
         - `override` - a mime type string overriding the 'Content-Type' header value received.
 Defaults to no override.
 <p></p>
+    - `response` - validation rules for the outgoing response payload (response body).
+Can only validate [object](#obj) response.
+Values allowed:
+        - `true` - any payload allowed (no validation performed).
+This is the default.
+        - `false` - no payload allowed.
+        - an object with the following options:
+            - `schema` - the validation schema as described in the [Joi](http://github.com/spumko/joi) module.
+            - `sample` - the percent of responses validated (0 - 100).
+Set to `0` to disable all validation.
+Defaults to `100` (all responses).
+            - `failAction` - defines what to do when a response fails validation.
+Options are:
+                - `error` - return an Internal Server Error (500) error response.
+This is the default value.
+                - `log` - log the error but send the response.
+<p></p>
     - `cache` - if the route method is 'GET', the route can be configured to use the cache.
 The `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#policy) with some additions: